Bizarro fiction: Notable Bizarro works

 Most notable Bizarro works generally tend to come from the major Bizarro presses, most notably Eraserhead Press.
-Although there are many books that have qualities of Bizarro, such as William Burroughs' Naked Lunch or Mark Z. Danielewski's House of Leaves, a Bizarro work tends to be defined by its publication inside of the Bizarro scene, from between the years 2001 when the first Carlton Mellick III book was published to the present.
+Although there are many books that have qualities of Bizarro, such as William Burroughs' Naked Lunch or Mark Z. Danielewski's House of Leaves, a Bizarro work tends to be defined by its publication inside of the Bizarro scene, from 2001, when the first Carlton Mellick III book was published, to the present.

 Although Bizarro is a DIY genre that gets little media attention, a notable Bizarro work is often one that has broken past the barriers of the genre and received wider attention in literature and media.